 They can often be worn alone during warmer times of the year and some may be more suitable for higher intensity activities, while others can be worn around the house or out and about.

 Although base layers are generally minimalist in features, they do vary in terms of construction, fabric and weight.
 This will also affect how well they breathe and keep you dry.

-There is not one base layer that suits everyone, when you’re choosing your base layer, you’ll have a range of considerations to take into account.
+There is not one type that suits everyone, when you’re choosing your preference, you’ll have a range of considerations to take into account.

-So, let’s take a look at some of the main features of women’s base layers so you’ll know what to look out for when searching for your best base layer for women.
+So, let’s take a look at some of the main features so you’ll know what to look out for when searching for your best option.

 Your choice of fabric is probably the most important decision to make when choosing a base layer.
 Here are the main options and why you might favor one over another.

 Soft and natural, merino wool is similar to cashmere, for a luxuriously cozy feel.
 It also benefits from natural antibacterial properties, so your base layer won’t build up an unpleasant smell over time as synthetic garments tend to do.